swerky/program/README.md

-# program
-PowerCoders Lausanne Curriculum
+# PowerCoders Lausanne Program
+What is all about

+## Our goals